 To catch a real webhook from your published version, do as follows:

 A webhook is an API request to a URL.
 Each Parabola flow has a URL that can be sent an API request by another tool to start your flow with some pieces of data.

 For example, a webhook may look like this:

 When your flow is sent that request, it will start your flow.
-The Webhook Import will have one row of data, with three columns, called id, amount, and customer.
+The Receive from webhook step will have one row of data, with three columns, called id, amount, and customer.
 The values of those columns would be 1234, 50.00, and Sara Johnston.

-If the request has any query parameters added to that Parabola webhook URL, they will also be included in the table of data imported.
+If the request has any query parameters added to that Parabola webhook URL, they will also be included in the table of data Pulled.

-Every Webhook Import will catch every hook that comes into your flow URL.
+Every Receive from webhook step will catch every hook that comes into your flow URL.
 So it is very difficult to have multiple services sending webhook data to the same flow.
 One flow per webhook source is best.